 In keeping with its own history and tradition, the Giorgio Cini Foundation has created a Centre for Comparative Studies of Civilisations and Spiritualities.
 The new Centre has evolved naturally from the previous Venice and the East Institute, which was founded in 1958 with the principal aim of promoting the study of the civilisations of India and the Far East.

 – The relationship with the Other.
-Almost every religion faces otherness, and problematizes the border between “us” and “them”.
+Almost every religion faces otherness, and problematises the border between “us” and “them”.
 The border could be cultural, ethnic, linguistic, or linked to sexual orientation and gender identity.
 We ask scholars to discuss religious boundaries.
-How is perceived the Other?
+How is the Other perceived?
 Who is the infidel?
 How do these borders move according to the political and social context?

 – Phenomenology of the religious body: perceptions, emotions, sensations and construction of the body.
 We invite scholars to describe and understand the intertwining of body, perception, understanding and culture.